Only available to students registered for BSc in Wildlife Conservation and BSc Human Ecology.

 Wilson, E.O.
 (1992) The Diversity of Life.
 Harvard: Belknap Press of Harvard University Press.

-Introduction to the ecological, population and genetic theory underlying conservation management
+8.2 understand how ecological, population and genetic theory underlies conservation management

 8.3 gain practical training in the assessment of priorities in conservation